Frequently Asked Questions

 There are a number of circumstances which may make you eligible for a Mid-Continent Public Library card:

 - If you live, work, own property, or go to school within the Mid-Continent Public Library district service area (Clay, Platte and Jackson Counties, excluding the Kansas City (MO) School District and the municipality of North Kansas City), you are eligible for a library card.
-Visit any one of our 30 branches for details and to fill out a registration form.
+Visit any of our locations to apply, or complete our online registration form.

-- Also, if you live or own property in a library district in the Kansas City Metropolitan Area with which we have a joint borrowing agreement, you are eligible for a card.
-Visit any one of our 30 branches for details and to fill out a registration form.
+- Also, if you live or own property in a library district with which we have a reciprocal borrowing agreement, you are eligible for a card.
+Visit any of our locations to apply, or complete our online registration form.

 - The following options are available to persons living outside of the Mid-Continent Public Library service area:

-- Out-of-District card -- New Out-of-District cards can be issued at any of our 30 branch locations.
+- Out-of-District card -- New Out-of-District cards can be issued at any of our locations.
 New Out-of-District cards will be issued only to Missouri or Kansas residents living outside the MCPL service area.
 You must be present to register for an Out-of-District card.
-There is a fee of $40.00 (as of July 1, 2012) and the card is valid for one year.
+There is a fee of $55.00 (as of July 8, 2016) and the card is valid for one year.
 Cards about to expire or expired can be renewed in person or by mail, phone, or email.

 Yes, there are a few initial restrictions until your address has been verified.
 Your new library card privileges allow you to have 2 items checked out at a time and place holds on 10 items.
 The library verifies your address by mailing you a notice.
 Once you receive your notice in the mail, you may bring it to the library to receive full library privileges.
 Otherwise, your limited privileges will convert to full privileges 2 weeks after your registration date, assuming we have not received your mailed notice back from the Post Office as undeliverable.